tuxlinuxien/TwistedWebsocket/README.md

   Will run the websocket server on port 9999

 ## API
-  - `websocket.Protocol.onConnect()`: Callback when the client is connected
+  - `TwistedWebsocket.Protocol.onConnect()`: Callback when the client is connected
-  - `websocket.Protocol.onDisconnect()`: Callback when the client is disconnected
+  - `TwistedWebsocket.Protocol.onDisconnect()`: Callback when the client is disconnected
-  - `websocket.Protocol.onMessage(msg)`: Callback when the client receive a message
+  - `TwistedWebsocket.Protocol.onMessage(msg)`: Callback when the client receive a message
-  - `websocket.Protocol.sendMessage(msg)`: Send a message to the client
+  - `TwistedWebsocket.Protocol.sendMessage(msg)`: Send a message to the client
-  - `websocket.Protocol.users`: Dictionnary (self = self.clients[self.id]) off all the clients connected to the server
+  - `TwistedWebsocket.Protocol.users`: Dictionnary (self = self.clients[self.id]) off all the clients connected to the server
-  - `websocket.Protocol.id`: Client UUID4 id
+  - `TwistedWebsocket.Protocol.id`: Client UUID4 id

 ## Default Implementation